Carin da Silva: Biography

-Carin da Silva are a three-times Swedish junior champion in Latin American dance, standarddance and ballroom dancing.
+Carin da Silva is a three-times Swedish junior champion in Latin American dance, standard dance, and ballroom dancing.
 She represented Sweden both in the European and World Championships in dancing.
 She studied at Kongahällagymnasiet in Kungälv and Balettakademien in Gothenburg.

 Between 2005 and 2006, she was a member of the music group Cosmo4 and the group released the music singles Peek-A-Boo and Adios Amigos while she was still a member.

 She has participated in the TV4 celebrity dancing show Let's Dance three years in a row.
 In 2006 she danced with celebrity Viktor Åkerblom Nilsson, where she finished in third place.
-In the 2007 season she danced with Patrick Ekwall and placed ninth.
-In 2008 she participated with Mats Carlsson where she placed fifth.
+In the 2007 season she danced with Patrick Ekwall and placed ninth In 2008 she participated with Mats Carlsson where she placed fifth.

 In July 2008, she worked as a program announcer for TV4 and also at TV4 Plus.
 She was chosen as "Sweden's sexiest woman" by the magazine QX in February of the same year.
 In late 2009 she presented Förkväll at TV4.

 In September 2011 she was the sidekick of Adam Alsing in his talk show #AdamLive along with Daniel Breitholtz.
 The show aired for two seasons on TV3.
 In 2013, Carin da Silva and Adam Alsing presented Kändishoppet at TV3.
 In 2020, da Silva participated in SVT's show Bäst i test.